skuligowski/md-docs/README.md

 This short tutorial will walk you through the easiest way of starting to play with `md-docs`.

-To begin with the default configuration, you should point out source markdown files:
+To begin with the default configuration, provide only paths to source markdown files:

 ```javascript
 var docs = require('md-docs');
 docs.start('src/**/*.md');
 ```

-Each markdown file should start with **the yaml header**.
+Each markdown file should start with the **yaml header**.
 Provide the name of the book to which the markdown file belongs and the name of the chapter.

 ```yaml
 ---